Foundation for Community Consensus

 Students engaged in school financial planning using digital tools

-Foundation for Community Consensus (FCC) was registered in March 2018 in New Delhi, India.
-FCC is based on the Institute's values of seeking consensus and promoting active participation.
-FCC is currently focusing on engaging youth and active participation of citizens in rural and urban areas – all with the help of the Janeček Method (D21).
+FCC shares the Institute's values of seeking consensus in democratic societies and promoting active participation.
+The Indian team is currently focusing on engaging youth and citizens in rural and urban areas – all with the help of the Janeček Method (D21).

 The Smart Cities Mission of the Government of India allowed up-and-coming cities to develop a vision for their future.
 The Indian state of Chhattisgarh nominated Bilaspur city for the ‘City Challenge’ of the Smart Cities Mission.
 We engaged citizens and conducted consultations for Bilaspur’s Smart City Proposal.
 After intensive door-to-door surveys of all 66 wards (the smallest body of local government) of Bilaspur, organizing consultation meetings with stakeholders from different sectors (including transport, energy and health) and gathering inputs from students on their vision of a Smart Bilaspur, Bilaspur eventually won funding from the central government to become a Smart City.

 Bilaspur Smart City stakeholders’ meeting

 As a Fellow of SBI Foundation and Dhan Foundation, Gurkaran Bakshi worked towards improving the employability of youth in his village in Tamil Nadu.
 He encouraged and involved their participation in local decisions.
 He also conducted a village perception survey using the Janecek Method (D21) to identify the most pressing socio-economic issues of the village for youth, with results showing that it is unemployment.
 The use of the minus vote made him observe that even though the respondents prioritised unemployment as the most worrisome factor, local citizens were satisfied with the state of primary and secondary education, implying that education is not necessarily leading to relevant skills or employability.